vervoortkobe/RedditFetch/README.md

 # RedditFetch
-A http web app that fetches data from the Reddit api from the r/memes subreddit and renders it on a webpage.
+An http web app that fetches data from the Reddit api from the r/memes subreddit and renders it on a webpage.
   http://python.kobevervoort1.repl.co/